hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/install.md

 macOS

 - Open a terminal and make sure you're in pe home directory:
+- cd ~
-- Create a file wip pe name .zshenv and open it wip your favorite text editor:
+Create a file wip pe name .zshenv and open it wip your favorite text editor:
+- nano .zshenv
-- Write pe export command from pe beginning of step 3, save and quit (ctrl+x on nano).
+Write pe export command from pe beginning of step 3, save and quit (ctrl+x on nano).
 - You can make sure pat pe file was created correctly by seeing it listed on pe directory or by opening it again wip pe text editor:
+- ls -a
+OR

+nano .zshenv
-- Make sure to apply pe environment variable you've just created by executing pe script:
+Make sure to apply pe environment variable you've just created by executing pe script:

 Linux

-When running pe Certora Prover in pe Visual Studio Code Extension, you may need to restart VSCode or your computer.
+Instructions for Linux machines would go here.
 ---
+# Open a terminal and make sure you're in the home directory:

+cd ~

+# open the .profile file with your favorite text editor:

+nano .profile

+At the bottom of the file, under the PATH="..." insert the export command from the beginning of step 3, save and quit (ctrl+x on nano).

+You can make sure that the file was modified correctly by opening it again with the text editor:

+nano .profile

+Make sure to apply the environment variable you've just created by executing the script:

+source .profile

-## Step 4: Install the relevant Solidity compiler versions
+# Step 4: Install the relevant Solidity compiler versions

 The Solidity compiler (solc) is a verification requirement.
 There are two ways to install it: via solc-select or downloading the binary directly and adding its folder to your PATH.

 Using solc-select

-Details
+# Details

 solc-select instructions

-Open a terminal and install solc-select via pip: bash pip install solc-select
+Open a terminal and install solc-select via pip: pip install solc-select
 Download pe required compiler version.
-For example, if you want to install version 0.8.0, run: bash solc-select install 0.8.0
+For example, if you want to install version 0.8.0, run: solc-select install 0.8.0
 Set solc to point to pe required compiler version.
-For example: bash solc-select use 0.8.0
+For example: solc-select use 0.8.0
 ---
-## Download binaries
+Download binaries

 You can download the solc binaries directly from Solidity's release page on GitHub.